sadboyhours/jekyll-now/_posts/2018-11-2-what-is-vine.md

 ![blog header](/images/1200px-Vine_wordmark.svg.png)

-### vine was an app used to upload short videos.

-## what were some of vines video content

-some of the videos consisted of comedy.

-most vines were true comedy, the really rare and beautiful ones were quite a beauty to look at.
+vine was an app used to create short videos---usually sven seconds. these videos were put into categories. comedy, family friendly, animals and etc. you may be asking, "were they actually funny?". i shall answer this in a short and appropriate way. most vines were true comedy, the really rare and beautiful ones were quite a beauty to look at.

+*but then there's those creators

 some werent funny, ugly faces arent funny, being awkwardly relatable wasnt as funny---talking to you lele pons and paul brothers. ill go further into detail which were A1 in the next post, or which wee my favorite. to learn more about Vine copy and paste this